iis4u2nv/ExpressYourCrud/README.md

 # Express Your CRUD

-# 📖 Use Command-Line Commands to Create
+# 📖 Using Command-Line Commands to create a back end for an e-commerce website that uses the latest technologies for a company to compete with other e-commerce companies in the internet reatail world

 ## Acceptance Criteria